zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

    Selects IPTs, creates and destroys IPT establishers, monitors their success/failure, etc.
    Persistent (on-disk) state:
+   current set of IPT Relays.
-   current list of IPTs and their (last) states, fault counters, etc.;
+   Optional persistent (on-disk) state: current list of IPTs and their (last) states, fault counters, etc., including secret keys necessary to re-stablish that IPT;
    all previous descriptor contents (`IptSetForDescriptor`) issued to hsdir publisher, that have not yet expired.